stud131/docs-monaca/content/faq/build.en.md

 ## How to upload the built app for App Store submission?

-There are two ways to upload the built app to iTunes Connect for App Store submission:
+There are two ways to upload the built app to App Store Connect for App Store submission:

 1.  using [Monaca Upload](/en/products_guide/monaca_ide/deploy/appstore/app_submission) (requires [a valid subscription plan](https://monaca.io/pricing.html))